shanefostersmith/Platypus-Type-Extensions/README.md

 The main difference between this library and the Platypus library is the distinction between "local" variators and "global" variators.

+- A `GlobalEvolution` directs the crossover and mutation of all optimization variables, and may define non-uniform mutation behavior, staggered convergence, etc.

-- A `LocalVariator` or `LocalMutator` defines a crossover or mutation strategy for a one or more variable types
+- A `LocalVariator` or `LocalMutator` defines a crossover or mutation strategy for specific variable type(s)
     - Each optimization variable, including variables of the *same* type, can be assigned a different `LocalVariator`
-    - A `LocalVariator` also defines compatible arities for its `evolve()` method (ie. the number of parents and offspring solutions)
+    - A `LocalVariator` also defines compatible arities for its `evolve()` method (ie. the number of input parent and offspring solutions)
     - A `LocalMutator` is a special type of `LocalVariator` that mutates one offspring solution at a time without using parent solutions

-- A `GlobalEvolution` directs the crossover and mutation of all optimization variables, and may define non-uniform mutation behavior, staggered convergence, etc.
+        - Its `evolve()` method can still accept any number of offspring solutions

 - This library also provides compound operators for `LocalVariator`:
-    - `LocalGAOperator`: Combine a `LocalVariator` with a `LocalMutator`
+    - `LocalGAOperator`: Combine a `LocalVariator` and a `LocalMutator`
     - `LocalCompoundMutator`: Compound any number of `LocalMutator`
     - `LocalSequentialOperator`: Compound any number of `LocalVariator` and `LocalMutator`